ALonelyJuicebox/JDownloader-Metadata-To-Stash/README.md

 # Download Info to CSV file (JD2 Event Script)
 Based on the JDownloader2 `writeInfoFile` script, this script (`JD2_WriteInfoCSV.js`) exports file information about a given download into a CSV file stored in the same path as the downloaded file.

+This triggers on each newly completed download, creating a bespoke CSV file for your file.

-This is a great tool if you need to get URLs for your downloads into another platform and are saavy enough to scrape the CSV files in order to pull that data.
+This is a *great* tool if you need to get URLs for your downloads into another platform and are saavy enough to scrape the CSV files in order to pull that data.

 The information in the CSV file includes the **Filename**, the **Filesize (in bytes)** and the **URL** used to download the file